Game Rules

 All players must comply with the Lavender League Accountability Agreement.
 While Game Rules specify which behaviors and actions are allowed on the field, the Accountability Agreement asserts shared commitments to league values and mission.
 Sections from the Accountability Agreement that are particularly relevant for game play include:

-• Safety: While competitive play is encouraged, we prioritize safety over everything else.
+• Safety: While competitive play is allowed, we prioritize safety over everything else.
 Avoid reckless actions or tackles that could potentially cause harm to yourself or others.
 Respect the physical boundaries of fellow players and remember that accidents can happen, so be attentive and cautious during gameplay.

 • Awareness: Be aware of your body and how you occupy space on and off the field.
 Be mindful of how your style of play, strength, and expertise compare to other players.